samirabaza/txshell.github.io/index.md

 Tearing the **grass paper covers** on the plates off before assembly.
 They are for protection and may be scratched during the delivery.

-The cable is an integrated (power + data) 15cm male-female SATA cable for 2.5 inch hard drivers.
+The cable is an integrated (power + data) 15cm male-female one, for 2.5 inch hard drivers.

 ### 3. How to assemble